 The bill amends existing laws regarding wind energy facilities in Oklahoma, specifically focusing on setback requirements for wind turbine towers.
 It establishes that, starting November 1, 2025, no wind energy facility can be constructed if the base of any tower is located less than one-quarter nautical mile from the nearest point on the outside wall of any residential dwelling or from any nonparticipating property.
 Additionally, it allows property owners to waive these setback requirements under certain conditions, such as executing a lease with a wind energy company.
-The bill also outlines the process for counties to modify or eliminate these setback limitations through a vote by qualified electors.
+The bill also introduces a process for counties to vote on setback limitations, which can be initiated by the county commissioners or through a petition from voters.

-Furthermore, the bill updates the existing statutory language and introduces new definitions related to wind energy facilities, including terms like "affected county," "dwelling," and "industrial wind turbine."
-It mandates that the Oklahoma Corporation Commission maintain a publicly accessible database regarding the status of setback provisions in each county.
-The legislation aims to ensure uniformity in setback requirements while considering factors such as population density and wind speed, thereby addressing potential risks to persons and property associated with wind energy structures.
-The effective date for the new provisions is set for November 1, 2025.
+Furthermore, the bill updates the existing setback requirements outlined in Section 160.20 of Title 17, which previously mandated a distance of one and one-half nautical miles from certain public structures.
+It also includes provisions for the Oklahoma Corporation Commission to maintain a publicly accessible database regarding the status of setback provisions in each county.
+The bill aims to ensure uniformity in setback regulations while considering factors like population density and wind speed, thereby addressing potential risks associated with wind energy structures.
+The effective date for these changes is set for November 1, 2025.

 Statutes affected: Introduced: 17-160.20